Sisters Leadership Development Initiative (SLDI)

 - the Cottolengo Centre for orphaned HIV positive children

-- sustainable farms, and more
+- community hospitals, schools, sustainable farms and more

 Some field trips visited projects led by SLDI alumnae.
 Sisters, instructors, and coordinators all reported high levels of satisfaction with this new addition to the program.